Organic black lentils

 From 1.30€

 Black lentils (Lens culinaris) arrived in Europe millennia earlier, dating back to the Neolithic period.
-The legume is believed to have been introduced more than 8 000 years ago in the Middle East and then spread to the Mediterranean region during the early development of agriculture.
+These legumes are believed to have been introduced more than 8 000 years ago in the Middle East and later spread to the Mediterranean region during the early development of agriculture.
 With the first migrations and trade routes, lentils reached Greece, Italy and later the rest of Europe.
-Although traditionally the more common brown or greenish varieties of lentils were cultivated, black lentils became popular in Europe later, especially in modern times, for their exceptional nutritional value, taste and aesthetic appearance.
+Although traditionally cultivated in the more common brown or greenish varieties, black lentils have become popular in Europe more recently, especially in modern times, due to their exceptional nutritional value, taste and aesthetic appearance.

-Today, they are appreciated by health food advocates and gourmet food creators throughout Europe.
+Today, they are appreciated by health-conscious eaters and gourmet food creators throughout Europe.

 Their mild flavour and firm texture make them ideal for salads, stews, soups or as a side dish.